Foreign Language Placement

 Important: Print the grade confirmation page at the end of the exam.
 It is your responsibility to keep this page as proof of placement to show your instructor.

 You must enroll in the course in which you have placed.
 Students are not permitted to enroll in a level different from their placement.
 Students who place themselves incorrectly will not receive credit for the courses in which they enroll without permission.
-The final decision about the appropriate level at which the student will be placed in order to satisfy the language requirement is made by the German Language Program, Julia Gutterman.
+The final decision about the appropriate level at which the student will be placed in order to satisfy the language requirement is made by the German Language Program Coordinator, Julia Gutterman.

 Submission of the exam in your name means that the score honestly reflects your current language abilities without assistance from other people or any materials.
 Using such assistance is considered an honor violation.